-The School must send through the completed application form and risk assessment to the Headteacher who will pass this on to the Chief Executive\ who will review and acknowledge the risk assessment and email back with formal approval.
+The School must send through the completed application form and risk assessment to Plumsun who will review and acknowledge the risk assessment and provide formal approval.

-Category A Journeys include:
+Category C Journeys include:

 - Journeys involving an overnight stay either at or away from the school, in this country or abroad. - Visits to activity centres. - Day visits involving activities near water (E.g. River, lake, canal), coastal or high risk areas i.e. mountainous areas or other such adventurous activities. - Swimming in the ocean or swimming pools where lifeguard cover is not provided